 Location and travel

-Oxford is located just over 50 miles from London and 60 miles from Birmingham, and has excellent transport links via road, rail and express coach.
+Oxford is about an hour away from London by train, and just over an hour from Birmingham.
+There are excellent transport links via road, rail and express coach.

-The Clive Booth Postgraduate Centre is a purpose-built development which allows you to live exclusively with other postgraduates and mature students.
-The Centre offers an environment suited to concentrated study, which is only 500 yards from Headington Campus.
+The Clive Booth Postgraduate Centre at Oxford Brookes University is a purpose-built development, very close to the Headington Campus, that allows students to live exclusively with other postgraduates and mature students.
+This creates an environment ideally suited to concentrated study.

 How to Apply

-For September entry, applications can either be made directly to the University or through UCAS.
-For January entry, you will need to make a direct application to the University.
+You can find entry requirements for each course and information about how to apply on our postgraduate course pages.
 Most postgraduate courses recruit year-round, but some have application deadlines.
-Please check course pages to see which deadline applies to you.
+Please check the course pages to see which deadline applies to you.